cstrap/awesome-2048-and-beyond/README.md

 - [Hexagon 16384](http://rudradevbasak.github.io/16384_hex/) Join the numbers and get to the 16384 tile!
 In an hexagon way!
 - [2048 for physicists](http://milrivel.github.io/LHC/) Collide these elementary particles and generate the Higgs Boson! - [2048 Tetris](http://prat0318.github.io/2048-tetris/) 2048 Tetris
 - [LHC](http://mattleblanc.github.io/LHC/) Collide these elementary particles and generate the **HIGGS BOSON!**
+- [2048 Stats](http://andirayo.github.io/2048stats/) Join the numbers and get to the 2048 tile!
+With stats!

 ## Self hosted